All settings are stored in the URL. This is updated every time you make a change.

 It is important that you do not reference images that breach license, copyright or legal restrictions and that you understand that the model will no longer have access to the image if it is removed.

-If you use a local image file in the model you can choose to upload the image to your User Account to make it accessible to others when you share the URL.
+Local image files can be uploaded to your User Account to become accessible to others when you share the URL.
 Subscription only

 This tool is made freely available for you to use but unfortunately we cannot offer free technical support if you get stuck.